-Pangkor – the last time I visited the island; it was more than 10 years ago
+An offer for an all-paid trip to Pangkor Island was too good to turn down.
+After all, the last time I visited the Pangkor island; was more than 10 years ago.
+Image source: Wikipedia

 The trip to Pangkor actually “started” the day before Friday when we decided to do some shopping (for titbits, drinks and other items) for the trip.
 As there was not much time left that night, we decided to drop by Jusco Supermarket for a quick shopping.
 It was a bad move as we were not aware of the Labour Day sale in Jusco.